Romans 9:27

 same.
 Those who go about to establish their own righteousness will not find the

-sinner," will find that Jesus will become their Messiah and their
+be credited to their account because Jesus will become their Messiah and their

 Savior.